 TOP 5 MONEY-SAVING DRIVING TIPS

 When purchasing or leasing a new vehicle, it is important to remember that a vehicle costs more than just the price tag on the window.
 Gas, insurance, and routine maintenance (i.e. oil changes) quickly add up and can consume a significant portion of your monthly budget.
-According to the Bureau of Labor Statistics’ 2017 Consumer Expenditures study, transportation costs are the second highest expense for U.S. consumers, trailing only housing expenses.
-Vehicle expenses (not including the actual purchasing or leasing of the vehicle) cost consumers an average of $4,810 per year.
+According to the Bureau of Labor Statistics’ 2022 Consumer Expenditures study, transportation costs increased 12.2 percent (or $1,334) over the previous year.
+Vehicle expenses (not including the actual purchasing or leasing of the vehicle) cost consumers an average of $6,954 per year.
 Fortunately, there are ways to minimize driving expenses.
 Here are our top five money-saving driving tips:

 1. Find the Cheapest Gas in Your Area